iamvenu13342/AWS/IAM/scenario.md

 <h2>Scenario 3:Granting Temporary Access to AWS Resources</h2>

-**Question: You need to grant temporary access to a third-party vendor to access your S3 bucket for a limited time.
-How would you accomplish this?**
+<h3>Question: You need to grant temporary access to a third-party vendor to access your S3 bucket for a limited time.
+How would you accomplish this?</h3>

 **Answer**: